oracle-livelabs/sprints/analytics/sprint-oac-create-advanced-calculations/create-advanced-calculations.md

-# How do I create advanced calculations in OAC?
+# How do I create advanced calculations in Oracle Analytics Cloud (OAC)?
 Duration: 3 minutes

 Creating advanced calculations can be an effective tool to quickly populate visualizations.